 Decided that you want to undergo LASIK?
 Before you can have the procedure, you’ll have to have a LASIK consultation.
 That’s the only way to know if you’re a good candidate!

 It’s a good idea to come with a list of questions to ask during your LASIK consultation.
 Keep reading for a few recommended ones while you prepare!

 How long have you been a LASIK surgeon?

 When it comes to choosing a LASIK surgeon, make sure you pick one with enough experience.
 What does that mean?

 At the absolute least, they should have been performing LASIK for three years.
 We’re talking about your eyes here, so you need to find someone with enough experience.
 Three years means they should be comfortable with the procedure.

 How many LASIK surgeries have you performed?

 Your LASIK surgeon should have performed at least 500 laser eye surgeries.
 If you have a surgeon with less experience, they may make rookie mistakes on your eyes!

-If you’re not comfortable, you can always choose another surgeon!
+If you’re not comfortable with the answer, you can always choose another surgeon.